 - Applications close: 17:00 hrs (5:00pm) AEDT, 19 March 2014

 Changes to Career Development Fellowships scheme for 2014

 Several changes have been made to the Career Development Fellowships scheme including:

-For a full list of changes to the Career Development Fellowships scheme, please refer to Part 2, Section 6 of the Career Development Fellowships Funding Rules.
+For a full list of changes to the Career Development Fellowships scheme, please refer to Section 3 of the Career Development Fellowships Funding Rules.